EbuwaJulia/Deploy-Web-App-With-Elastic-BeanStalk/README.md

 # Deploy-Web-App-With-Elatic-BeanStalk
-AWS Elastic Beanstalk can be used to quickly deploy and manage applications in the AWS Cloud.
-Developers upload applications and Elastic Beanstalk handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.
+AWS Elastic Beanstalk is a platform-as-a-service (PaaS) that allows you to deploy and manage web applications without worrying about the underlying infrastructure.
+It automatically handles tasks like provisioning servers, load balancing, scaling, and monitoring.
+Elastic Beanstalk supports multiple languages, including Python, Node.js, Java, Ruby, .NET, and PHP.